 As the younger sibling to FinTech – RegTech – while not as well known, could also be beginning to carve out its own niche within Scotland.
 This week I spoke on the RegTech panel at the FinTech Scotland 2017 Conference .
 We also held our own RegTech evening at the new Scotland House in London.
 Both were well attended with much interest from risk and compliance professionals among others interested in the potential step change in speed, efficiency and assurance which RegTech promises.

 In Scotland we are very well accustomed to the role tech in general has played in the country.
-This recent TechWorld article is another testament to the growing scene.
+This recent TechWorld article is one testament to the growing scene.
 Indeed, Scotland is home to some fantastic growing tech companies including “unicorns” FanDuel and SkyScanner, the latter of which was recently acquired by a Chinese firm for a figure in the region of $1.4 billion.

 FinTech in Scotland